monkeyx/pbw/README.md

 The areas generator will create:

 * A model inheriting from Pbw::Area
-* A controller with an index method for your area plus index.html.erb template calling Backbone
 * Backbone scaffold for your area class

 ### Items